YAG laser capsulotomy: Procedure, cost and risks

 When cataract surgery is performed, your eye’s natural lens, which has become clouded, is replaced with an artificial intraocular lens (IOL).
 The IOL is securely placed in what’s known as the lens capsule.

-While there are usually no problems with IOLs once they’re installed, approximately 20% of people who’ve had cataract surgery will experience posterior capsular opacification (also called PCO or secondary cataract).
+While there are usually no problems with IOLs once they’re implanted, approximately 20% of people who’ve had cataract surgery will experience posterior capsular opacification (also called PCO or secondary cataract) within three years.

 YAG capsulotomy for posterior capsular opacification